nlpcloud/nlpcloud-python/README.md

 1. (Optional) `max_length`: The maximum number of tokens that the generated text should contain, as an integer.
 The size of the generated text should not exceed 256 tokens on a CPU plan and 1024 tokens on GPU plan.
 If `length_no_input` is false, the size of the generated text is the difference between `max_length` and the length of your input text.
 If `length_no_input` is true, the size of the generated text simply is `max_length`.
 Defaults to 50.
 1. (Optional) `length_no_input`: Whether `min_length` and `max_length` should not include the length of the input text, as a boolean.
 If false, `min_length` and `max_length` include the length of the input text.
 If true, min_length and `max_length` don't include the length of the input text.
 Defaults to false.
 1. (Optional) `end_sequence`: A specific token that should be the end of the generated sequence, as a string.
 For example if could be `.` or `\n` or `###` or anything else below 10 characters.
+1. (Optional) `remove_end_input`: Whether you want to remove the end sequence form the result, as a boolean.
+Defaults to false.
 1. (Optional) `remove_input`: Whether you want to remove the input text form the result, as a boolean.
 Defaults to false.
 1. (Optional) `do_sample`: Whether or not to use sampling ; use greedy decoding otherwise, as a boolean.
 Defaults to true.
 1. (Optional) `num_beams`: Number of beams for beam search.
 1 means no beam search.
 This is an integer.
 Defaults to 1.